-Budgeted cost: £11,300
+Budgeted cost: £11,000

-Activity Evidence that supports this approach Challenge number(s) addressed Teaching assistant to deliver the Nuffield Early language Intervention (£500) The Reception Nuffield Early Language Intervention Programme (NELI) is a 20-week programme designed to improve the oral language skills of children aged 4-5 in need of additional targeted support to develop their language.
-The programme is usually delivered by a trained teaching assistant (TA), or early years educator, through small group and one-to-one sessions of between 3-6 pupils.
-Reception Baseline data and other children in Key Stage 1 with identified needs would support the requirement for this 4,5 EYFS advisory support and resources (£1500) In 2022, the percentage of pupils achieving a Good Level of Development was 72% which compares to 65.2% nationally (2022).
+Activity Evidence that supports this approach Challenge number(s) addressed EYFS advisory support and resources (£1500) In 2022, the percentage of pupils achieving a Good Level of Development was 72% which compares to 65.2% nationally (2022).
 For disadvantaged pupils, this was much lower at 50%.
 The latest OCC advisory support visit in Autumn 2022 identifies clear next steps for EYFS development.
-5 SENCO additional day (£8,000) 28% of disadvantaged pupils also have SEN including some with high levels of need.
+5 SENCO additional day (£8,200) 28% of disadvantaged pupils also have SEN including some with high levels of need.
 One day is not sufficient to meet the needs of pupils.
 1,4,5 Staff Continuous professional development (£1,000) One new class teacher.
 SEN monitoring identifies a training requirement for SENCO, teachers and TAs based around our most prevalent needs in the school.
 This includes Precision Teaching, use of Provision Map and visual support training.
-1,2,4,5 Whole school approach to spelling and grammar using RWI. (£300) A consistent approach that follows through from Key Stage 1 will build on the 2,4 foundations of the RWI synthetic phonics programme.
+1,2,4,5 Whole school approach to spelling and grammar using RWI. (£300) A consistent approach that follows through from Key Stage 1 will build on the foundations of the RWI synthetic phonics programme.
+2,4